LeonardoPaublo/youtube-data-manager/README.md

 - Retrieve and filter videos via API endpoints.
 - Soft delete functionality for videos.
 - Uses Swagger for API documentation.
+- Includes a **Postman Collection** for easy API testing.
+- Unit tests implemented with MSTest and Moq.

 ## 🛠️ Tech Stack
 - **.NET 9**